 To create a logo is to distill the main subject or idea to its simplest form.
-It is one of my favorite aspects of design.
+That concise communication one of my favorite aspects of design.
 Below are a few examples of logos that I have designed.

-Each of these symbols for my personal identity represent a medium that I use to create: dots of ink for print, woven fabric for sewing, stockinette stitch for knitting and spinning fiber, and square pixels for digital.
+Each of these symbols for my personal identity represent a medium that I use to create: dots of ink for print, woven fabric for sewing, stockinette stitch for knitting, and square pixels for digital.
 You may recognize them from the tops of these web pages, my LinkedIn profile, and my resume.

 The Sawtooth Outdoor Bonspiel is a friendly annual curling competition coordinated by the Boise Curling Club.
 The logo incorporates the colors and bull’s-eye shape of the curling house as well as the distinctive silhouette of the Sawtooth Mountain Range.
 At the same time, the popular acronym for the event is accentuated.